Hiking is a welcome escape and distraction for my family, and these three fall hikes are a great way to experience the natural beauty of this area.

 We had a wonderful end to our outing.
 We raced across the field, jumped into piles of leaves and climbed trees.

-Redmond Watershed Preserve, Redmond WA
+Redmond Watershed Preserve, Redmond

-Despite the pouring rain (A lot of rain doesn’t stop us!), we met up with friends to walk the Trillium Connector Trail, which loops around and veers off to the east, to connecting to Siler’s Mill Trail (about 3 miles).
+Despite the pouring rain (A lot of rain doesn’t stop us!), we met up with friends to walk the Trillium Connector Trail, which loops around and veers off to the east, to connect to Siler’s Mill Trail (about 3 miles).
 It was a wet, cold, muddy up-and-down hill walk.
 We made our way through a mature forest, wetlands, and a fern-carpeted forest floor.
 The trails are well-maintained and used by hikers, bikers, and horses.

-Time for hot drinks
+It’s time for hot drinks

 Picnic areas and bathrooms are open for use.
-Trails are narrow and masks are encouraged.

-Tolt River-John MacDonald Park, Carnation WA
+Tolt River-John MacDonald Park, Carnation

 Fun with sticks and paper boats